turgu1/ota-service/README.md

 **Configuration Notes:**
 - `erase_firmware_after_upload`: When set to `true`, the uploaded firmware file and all older versions for the same device are automatically deleted after successful upload.
 This helps manage disk space when deploying firmware to multiple devices.
 Set to `false` (default) to keep firmware files for reuse or rollback purposes.
+- `esphome_projects.enable`: When set to `true`, enables the ReBuild button in the web interface for devices with a configured project folder.
+This allows rebuilding firmware directly through the ESPHome CLI without manual command-line operations.
+Requires ESPHome to be installed and accessible.

 ### Running the Service